Skip to content

 )

-workers=-1 (the default) uses every core.
+max_workers=-1 (the default) uses every core. workers= is accepted as a deprecated alias and emits a DeprecationWarning.
 See Choosing a backend on the parameter spec page for the full set of LocalJoblibPool patterns (capping parallelism, sharing one pool across several sweeps).

 DaskPooldask.distributed